AplaProject/quick-start/README.md

 ./manage.sh install 5
 ```

-This will download and install all required software (docker if it's not installed yet, docker containers with Genesis backends and databases and Genesis clients)
+This will download and install all required software (docker if it's not installed yet, docker containers with Apla backends and databases and Apla clients)
-and start 5 Genesis backend instances and 5 accordingly connected Genesis clients.
+and start 5 Apla backend instances and 5 accordingly connected Apla clients.

 To stop clients and to stop and delete docker containers run this command: